Managing Flying Risk

 Although there is an increasing amount of external regulation being applied to gliding, the sport still benefits from a long and successful history of self-regulation.
 BGA self-regulation comprises of Operational Regulations and associated requirements and guidance which are all developed with members input and periodically reviewed.
 We also use a Safety Management System and a process of continuous improvement with the objective of facilitating a sport gliding environment where the levels of risk to participants are as low as reasonably practicable and where third parties are not affected by the activity.

-‘Managing Flying Risk’ aims to provide pilots and clubs with guidance on how to better understand, minimise and manage the hazards associated with gliding operations, including with powered gliders and tug aircraft.
+‘Managing Flying Risk’ aims to provide pilots and clubs with guidance on how to better understand, minimise, and manage the risks associated with gliding operations, including with powered gliders and tug aircraft.
 It does not replace any existing law, which should always take precedent.

 Managing Flying Risk contents

 - Ground handling

 - NOTAM and airspace restrictions